 Yes.
 Gifts can be designated for a particular purpose or collecting area (i.e., the Southwestern Writers Collection or the Southwestern & Mexican Photography Collection), for the acquisition of the work of particular authors or photographers, public programming, special events, or our book series.
 To do so, please include this information with your gift or call us to discuss.

 Is my gift tax deductible?

 Yes.
 The Internal Revenue Service considers Texas State University, and thus the Wittliff Collections, a non-profit organization, and gifts are deductible subject to the limitations allowed by the IRS.
-If goods are received in return for a donation, such as ones made to the Friends of the Wittliff Collections, they are only deductible less the fair market value of goods.
-In some cases, as with the Friends group, donors may decline benefits making their gift 100% deductible.
 A copy of the IRS letter of determination can be provided upon request.